datareel/datareel/cluster_manager/README.txt

 Remaining Work on This Project:
 ------------------------------
-The first DRCM release was successfully tested on VM and bare metal clusters.
-Implementation will continue on many data systems.
-All source code changes and bug fixes will be release in this open source distribution.

-Remaining work to be added to this open source project:

 * RPM install for CENTOS/RHEL 6.X and 7.X
-* HTML Documentation
 * Add TCP cluster protocol for WAN based clusters

 Support and Bug Tracking: